Kaiser Bariatric Surgery Requirements

 The insurer covers most surgeries including:

 - Lap gastric band (Realize band and Lap-Band)

 - Gastric bypass

 Procedures not covered include trans-oral stapling procedures, gastric plication with or without a gastric band and mini-gastric bypasses.

 Other Things to Note Regarding Kaiser Coverage

-Lap band fills are generally covered if the original procedure was covered by Kaiser.
-Kaiser does require using Centers of Excellence so you must stay in-house and have your procedure accordingly for full coverage.
+Lap band fills covered if the original procedure was covered by Kaiser.
+Kaiser does require using Centers of Excellence so you must stay in-house and have your process accordingly for full coverage.
 Make sure that your facility is covered so that you don’t have any unnecessary costs post-op.